sqpat/RealDOOM/README.md

 Various performance benchmarks can be found in this spreadsheet:
 [RealDOOM Benchmark Results](https://docs.google.com/spreadsheets/d/1gt8gqvKrvJh5GH_xDKoZ98G4jY873s6zx_Y5EaFbb7M/)

-For the most part, a 386SX currently runs RealDOOM ~20% faster than (vanilla) DOOM 1.9.
-32 bit bus cpus all generally run it 5-10% worse than vanilla.
-A very fast 286 achieves around 6-7 FPS in high quality, 10-11 in low, and 15-16 in potato quality.
+For the most part, a 386SX currently runs RealDOOM ~75% faster than (vanilla) DOOM 1.9.
+A 386DX runs 40-50% faster.
+A 286-25 achieves around 9-10 FPS in high quality, 14-16 in low, and 20-22 in potato quality.
 5150/5160 class machines are sub 1 FPS.